 The Trust Inclusion Working Group (IWG) is responsible for developing action plans and reporting outcomes to the Board, who will monitor and scrutinise progress against the WRES metrics.
 Both Aspire, the BME staff network ,and Enable, the disability and Carers network groups will be kept up to date on progress along with staff side and key stakeholder groups.

 The WRES has clear links with the Equality Delivery System 2 (EDS2) which also became mandatory for NHS Trusts, including CCG’s from April 2015.

 South East Coast Ambulance Service NHS Foundation Trust is committed to tackling race discrimination and creating an NHS where the talents of all staff are valued and developed – not least for the sake of our patients.

-Our Annual Report on the Workforce Race Equality Standard and Workforce Disability Equality Standard 2019 highlights our progress against both sets of metrics and identifies the areas we will be focussing on over the coming year.
+Our Annual Report on the Workforce Race Equality Standard & Workforce Disability Equality Standard Report 2021 highlights our progress against both sets of metrics and identifies the areas we will be focussing on over the coming year.

 Our results from previous years can also be found below:

 For further information, please contact email@example.com, EDI Manager (Programme Lead) or call 07500 972845.